Human Geography - Master of Science programme

 * If you have studied your entire Bachelor's programme in Sweden and all of your academic credits are in Ladok, you do not have to submit transcripts or your diploma when applying for a Master's programme.
 However, there may still be other documents you need to submit!
 See the link below.

-In addition to the documents mentioned in Step 2, you must submit a statement of purpose when you apply for this programme.
-See the Human Geography website for further instructions.
+In addition to the documents mentioned in Step 2, you must submit a statement of purpose (letter of intent) when you apply for this programme.

 Full programme/course tuition fee: SEK 250 000